clockworksspheres/wNp/src/docs/osNotes/windowsNotes/setUpForBuilding.md

 git config --global core.autocrlf false
 ```

-or git will change all the \*nix lf's to crlf's making all files have an extra line between everything in linux and macos.
+or git will change all the \*nix lf's to crlf's making all files have an extra line between everything on linux and macos.
 Windows does not need crlf's, git just likes to be helpful and re-arrange everything for you on Windows.

 ## Useful software to consider installing